scw0108/jpetstore-otel/README.md

 # Add the Splunk OpenTelemetry Java agent JAR to the container
 ADD ./splunk-otel-javaagent.jar /splunk-otel-javaagent.jar

-# Set the entry point for the container, including the Java agent for monitoring
+# Set the entry point for the container, including the Java agent for sending data
 ENTRYPOINT ["java", "-javaagent:splunk-otel-javaagent.jar", "-jar", "/app.jar"]
 ```